kubernetes-sigs/wg-ai-conformance/kars/0004-virtualized-accelerators/README.md

 ## Description

 For accelerators that support virtualized accelerator technologies (e.g. vGPU), provide well-defined mechanisms for these to be exposed and managed, maintaining consistency with physical fractional GPUs.

-Once the accelerator supports these features as part of DRA, then the platform should use the DRA mechanism.
+Forward-looking: Once the accelerator supports virtualized accelerator technologies as part of DRA, then the platform should use the DRA mechanism.

 ## Motivation